OneDrive/apidoctor/readme.md

 |:-------------------------|:---------------------------------------------------------------------------------------------------|
 | `--method <method_name>` | Optional.
 Specify the name of a request method to evaluate.
 If missing, all methods are evaluated. |

-Example: `apidocs.exe check-docs --path ~/github/api-docs --method search`
+Example: `apidoc.exe check-docs --path ~/github/api-docs --method search`

 ### Check-service Command